• Skip to primary navigation

 • Start by washing your lemons clean.
 For this recipe, you would need about 6 medium-sized fruits.

 • Dab them dry.
 Grate the rind of 1 fruit.
-You only need the rind of one lemon for this recipe, however, you can always grate the rind of all the lemons and store it in the freeze for your other baking or cooking needs.
+You only need the rind of one lemon for this recipe, however, you can always grate the rind of all the lemons and store it in the freezer for your other baking or cooking needs.

 • Juice the fruits.
 You can do this with a citrus juicer or a citrus press.
 After the 4th fruit, strain the juice and measure it.
 That way, you can stop juicing once you have the amount required.
 Cover and keep the juice in the refrigerator while you make the sugar syrup.